projectblacklight/blacklight/CONTRIBUTING.md

 We always welcome contributions from the community, especially to add new features, address bugs or defects, and clarify existing code for future developers.

 ## Adding a ticket
-Let us know you're interested in working on a feature by filing a ticket in our [[issue tracker|https://github.com/projectblacklight/blacklight/issues]].
+Let us know you're interested in working on a feature by filing a ticket in our [issue tracker](https://github.com/projectblacklight/blacklight/issues).

 ## Making Your Changes